La-Sian/100-Days-Of-Code-/README.md

 Today was hackathon Friday.
 The goal was to make a to do list with react.
 We managed to create an input box and add to the list but never managed to have a working delete button.

+DAY 34

+Started on the recao tasks.
+Covering concepts I learnt of this past week.
+Exremely challenging.